Henri Fabre (1882-1984)

 Edward Wakefield had visited him at Marseilles shortly beforehand.
 Wakefield did so again, this time in the company of Oscar Gnosspelius, during October 1910 at the Grand Palais, Paris where Fabre’s aircraft was being exhibited.

 The Hydravion, like Waterbird, had a Gnome 50 hp engine, but the airframe was not of a practical design.
-Fabre’s floats were flat-bottomed, with a curved upper surface, so as to generate lifting force when moving on water or in air.
+Fabre’s floats were flat-bottomed, with a curved upper surface, so as to generate lifting force either in the air or on water.

 On 12 April 1911, at Monaco, Fabre’s aeroplane was damaged beyond repair, but restored and is now in the Air and Space Museum, Le Bourget Airport, Paris.